Darsh-c01/Chip-Design-Level-3---Darsh/README.md

 >11.TapeOut

 ## <ins> OpenLane ! </ins>
-It is a open source tool whose primary purpose is for a automated and clean production of the GDSII file without any DRC(Design Rule Check) or LVS(Layout vs Schematic) violations
+It is a open source tool whose primary purpose is for a automated and clean production of the GDSII file without any DRC(Design Rule Check) or LVS(Layout vs Schematic) violations.

+## Setting OpenLANE on Linux
+Here are some basic linux commands mentioned:
+>1. cd = This helps in changing the current working directory.
+>2. ls -lrt = This lists the files in a folder in chronological order.

+### Preparation and opening OpenLANE
+To open openlane we first choose the right working directory using the >cd> commands and then we give the command >docker>